embedded-software-laboratory/receding-horizon-graph-search/readme.md

 <img src="https://s9.gifyu.com/images/preview6ec7fc3f8852dd89.gif" alt="preview6ec7fc3f8852dd89.gif" width="500"/>

 This repository contains the source code for Receding Horizon Graph Search (RHGS), a MATLAB implementation of a graph-based receding horizon trajectory planner.
+It uses either a cooperative centralized or a priority-based non-cooperative (PBNC) planning method where the PBNC planner simulates distributed parallel computation.
+The priorities are determined by a heuristic algorithm based on graph coloring.

 The code is developed with MATLAB R2021a.
 To run a simulation: